redlukas/emu_mbus_center/README.md

 | ------------ | ---------------- | ---------------- |
 | EMU          | M-Bus Center 250 | 1.10.1.0.r0      |

+EMU say that the EMU M-Center employs the same REST API as the M-Bus Center.
+I am therefore optimistic that this integration will work with the M-Center, but cannot confirm it.

 ### Meters

 | Manufacturer | Product                     | Firmware Version<br>(as reported on meter's Display) | Firmware Version<br>(as reported by API) | Status          |